FantomJAC/quakembd/README.md

 # Quake for embedded devices

-QuakeEMBD is yet another WinQuake port for embedded devices, primarily for ARM Cortex-M devices.
+QuakEMBD is yet another WinQuake port for embedded devices, primarily for ARM Cortex-M devices.

 Based on original Quake GPL source: [https://github.com/id-Software/Quake](https://github.com/id-Software/Quake)

 ## Limitations

 * Sound, input, and music is not yet supported.
-* May other features may not be supported or left untested.
+* Many other features may not be supported or left untested.

 ## Will it run Quake?